Skip to content

 print(collection.index_mode)

-IVF uses n_clusters; other index families allow the argument and ignore it:
+IVF and SPANN use n_clusters; other index families allow the argument and ignore it:

 collection.build_index("IVF-L2", n_clusters=256)